 — 7ckngMad (@7ckngMadDOTA) January 6, 2017

-It can be difficult to gauge the progress and recognize what it means for companies like Esports Travel to emerge.
+It can be difficult to gauge the progress of the industry and recognize what it means for companies like Esports Travel to emerge.
 Other organizations like Code Red and Team NP demonstrate that fans, pros, and players now have the ability to create their own independent businesses.
 That freedom only comes with a market is stable and growing.
 Regardless of the industry in question, no one would make an investment in anything that didn’t have a chance of making their investment back.

 The impact on our community